What is Doing Business In?

 To participate you have to be a member of Djøf.
 If you are not a member of Djøf and you are studying social sciences, business etc. you can sign up here.

-Application deadline 5th of december 2016.
-Stay updated here or on our facebook page.
+Application deadline has passed.
+Stay updated and follow our participants' trip to Japan on our facebook page.

 The winning team 2016